This section updated January, 2020.

 Click here to see what other items may be donated.

 Accepts donations of sporting goods, CDs, DVDs, tapes, vinyl records, as well as clothing, house wares, and other items for reuse.
 Also accepts children’s clothing, toys, hardback and paperback books, and more.
-Savers is also a donation location for The Epilepsy Foundation.
+According to the Savers website, donations of used clothing and household items at the West Roxbury location benefit Epilepsy Foundation of New England, which sells donated items to Savers and receives 100% of the profit from the sales.
 Donation guidelines.

 Styrofoam (Rigid foam packing material)

-Maintains a mail-back program for expanded polystyrere (EPS) packaging, (white molded foam use dot cushion electronics and other fragile consumer items).
+Maintains a mail-back program for expanded polystyrene (EPS) packaging (white molded foam used to cushion electronics and other fragile consumer items).
 See guidelines.
 The two drop-off locations in our area are listed below.